andhyalv/AndhyAlv.github.io/Healthcare.md

 and avg_procedures > 2.5
 order by avg_procedures DESC;
 ```

-The output is the following table:
+The output is the following table.
 ![ListofMed](images/ListofProceduresQuery.png "Output")

 From this output, we can see that (Describe relationships)

 #### d) Provide a list of all patients who had an emergency but left the hospital faster than the average.